stagedml/stagedml/README.md

    Docker was a bit old, so we provide our favorite version as `./3rdparty/tensorflow` Git submodule.
 You have the following options:

-   * (a, preferred) Build our favorite version of TensorFlow from source.
+   1. (preferred) Build our favorite version of TensorFlow from source.
 We link it under `./3rdparty/tensorflow` Git submodule folder.
       1. Make sure that submodules are initialized
          ```sh
          $ git submodule update --init --recursive
          ```
       2. Run the `buildtf` shell function to configure and build TensorFlow wheel.
          ```sh
          (docker) $ buildtf
          ```
          Typically, `buildtf` takes a long time to complete.
 It requires considerable amount of RAM and HDD, but we need to run it only once.
 The wheel apper in `./_tf` folder.
       3. Install the tensorflow wheel.
          ```sh
          (docker) $ sudo -E make install_tf
          ```
          This command should be re-run every time we start the developer container.
-   * (b) Check the current version of TF shipped with the base docker image of `deepo`.
+   2. Check the current version of TF shipped with the base docker image of `deepo`.
 StagedML wants it to be >=`2.1`, maybe this requirement is already satisfied by default.
-   * (c) Install TensorFlow from custom Debian repositories.
+   3. Install TensorFlow from custom Debian repositories.
 Typically one have to execute shell commands like `sudo -E pip3 install tensorflow-gpu` or `sudo apt-get install tensorflow-gpu`.
 Please, consult the Internet.

 4. (Optional) StagedML supports `mypy`-based type checking: